octave-online/octave-online-server/README.md

 	$ (cd client && npm run grunt)
 	$ (cd front && npm run grunt)

+### Configuring GNU Octave

+Octave Online Server requires a special version of GNU Octave, which needs to be built.  *This is a required step.*  For more information, see [back-master/README.md](back-master/README.md).

 ### Running Octave Online Server

 To run the code manually, just open up two terminals and run each of the following two commands: